manas-shinde/Build-RESTful-APIs-with-Django-REST-Framework/README.md

 # Build-RESTful-APIs-with-Django-REST-Framework

-The repository covers topics such as setting up a Django project, creating serializers, implementing authentication and permissions, handling requests and responses, versioning, pagination, and filtering.
-It also covers advanced topics such as handling file uploads, implementing nested resources, and creating custom renderers.
+The repository covers Advance topics such as creating serializers,
+Using mixins and generic views,
+Generating routes with routers,
+Filtering, searching, sorting, and pagination.